 The modes are described in detail following this section.
-To help decide which mode will be used, the basic points of each mode are compared in Table 1 on page 20.
+To help decide which mode will be used, the basic points of each mode are compared in Table 1 on page 21.

 Apart from the input modes, Radian inverters possess a set of common functions or operations.
-These operations are described in detail beginning on page 21.
-Most of these items operate the same regardless of which input mode is selected.
+These operations are described in detail beginning on page 22.
+Most of these items operate the same regardless of which input mode is selected; however, this is not always true.
 The exceptions are noted where appropriate.